 The hope is that mutating instructions of a program tree can be done much faster than what a human programmer would do, and running and testing the new code could be done right away.
 However, arbitrary insertion or deletion of instructions taken with fixed probabilities from the same set faces a combinatorial explosion problem similar to the infinite monkey.
 The question is not whether evolution can result in an intelligent system, but how fast.

-We need a system that can modify its presumably large code in ways that require a quasi-constant amount of time to develop each new feature.
-In other words, the program need to be structured such that the programmer knows how to find the few parts of the program to modify and how to modify them so as to guarantee a constant chance of success.
+We need a system that can modify its presumably large code base in ways that require a quasi-constant amount of time to develop each new feature.
+In other words, the program needs to be structured such that the programmer knows how to find the few parts of the program to modify and how to modify them so as to guarantee a constant chance of success.
 An example of goals, for a human programmer of some interactive software, is to "change the color of the form submission button to the same color as the other buttons" or "filter out search results older than 10 days".
 While these tasks seem like trivial modifications of an existing program for a competent software engineer, it is not obvious at all how to specify those goals to an unintelligent system and have it succeed in a few attempts.
 Such a task requires:

 Even if the testing steps (3, 4) were provided to the system and step (4) resulted in some numeric feedback on how well the job was done, even if understanding the goal (1) now seems unnecessary, the system still needs to modify the program, and has no clue of how to do so.
 Even if a mutation-test cycle were very fast, this dramatically differs from how a software engineer would work.
 A software engineer, after understanding the problem, would gather the different pieces of information needed to solve the problem.
 In the case of changing the color of the form submission button, the programmer would need to answer the following questions: